oobabooga/text-generation-webui/LLaMA-model.md

 It was trained on more tokens than previous models.
 The result is that the smallest version with 7 billion parameters has similar performance to GPT-3 with 175 billion parameters.

+Throughout this tutorial, we are going to use `llama-7b` as an example, but the process is the same for all other sizes.

 ## Installation

 1. Uninstall your existing `transformers` (if any) and install this patched version: